 How much money actually goes to community services?

-More than 75 cents of every dollar donated to United Way of Williams County supports local services and programs that meet basic needs, improve community conditions and help get to the root causes of some our most pressing problem.
-United Way of Williams County’s overhead cost of just 24.8 cents per dollar raised is below the standard of 35 cents recommended for charities by the Better Business Bureau.
+About 91 cents of every dollar donated to United Way of Williams County supports local services and programs that meet basic needs, improve community conditions and help get to the root causes of some our most pressing problem.
+United Way of Williams County’s overhead cost of just 9 cents per dollar raised.

 Why should I give to United Way?
 Why not just donate directly to an agency?